Please choose from the categories below to learn more about VeloPro.

 Download your ERG or ZWO file for your Trainer Activity Once you have marked a day as a Trainer day, click on the training plan for that day (represented by a blue box).
 You will be presented with a dialogue box containing the workout for that day, and two buttons representing .ZWO and .ERG file types.
 Simply choose which file format you'd like and save it to your computer for upload to the system of your choosing.

 Your Default FTP (Functional Threshold Power) is the number you initially entered as your Default FTP number.
-After you ride your first FTP Test, VeloPro uses the adjusted test results (best 20 minute power minus 5%) in place of your Default FTP.
+After you ride your first FTP Check, VeloPro uses the adjusted test results (best 20 minute power minus 5%) in place of your Default FTP.

 - Start gently - Starting too hard will cause you to lose steam towards the end.
 Your start should be in zone 3, at the most.
 What you save in the first few minutes will serve you well towards the end.